dsesar/qb_php_framework/README.md

 qb_frameworks
 =============

-Frameworks for QuickBooks Desktop and Online
+Frameworks for QuickBooks Desktop and Online using PHP

 Currently there is just a shell framework for connecting to QuickBooks Desktop apps via the QuickBooks Web Connector using PHP/MySQL.